Frequently asked questions

 What is the purpose of the project?

-The South East Coastal Lakes and much of the surrounding lands are unalienated Crown land managed by the National Parks and Wildlife Service SA.
-The aim of this project is to consider future management opportunities for the South East coastal lakes (Lake Bonney SE, Lake George, Mullins Swamp, Lake St Clair, Lake Eliza, Lake Hawdon North), ensuring they are conserved and enjoyed by future generations.
-The project will engage with the community and stakeholders to understand how people use and value the lakes, identify the environmental assets, needs, and risks, and to explore areas for improvement in the management of the lakes into the future.
+The aim of this project is to consider future management opportunities for the South East coastal lakes (Lake Bonney SE, Lake George, Lake St Clair, Lake Eliza, Lake Hawdon North), ensuring they are conserved and enjoyed by future generations.
+The project is engaging with the community and stakeholders to understand how people use and value the lakes, identify the environmental assets, needs, and risks, and to explore areas for improvement in the management of the lakes into the future.

 Who initiated the project / what are the drivers behind the project?